 I hold the power to shut her up with the pause button while I recover.

-Which is exactly why I would never do well in an in-person workout class.
+Which is exactly why I would never do well in an in-person workout class?

-For some reason, those instructors don’t take lightly when you tell them to shut up.
+Those instructors don’t take lightly when you tell them to shut up.

 Or that you are heading out to get Snickers from the vending machine.